BruceChanJianLe/ros-point-cloud-merger/README.md

         /* Storage for the retrieved value for output_frame_id */
         std::string output_frame_id_;

+        /* Storage for the retrieved value for whether to enable maximum and minimum range */ std::string enable_range_flag_;

         /* Storage for the retrieved value for pmin_range_x */
         double pmin_range_x_;
         /* Storage for the retrieved value for pmax_range_x */